-Since I January 2021, TRA checks have been for UK Citizens only and therefore we may need to arrange for these checks to be carried out in the relevant country for overseas applicants (including those from the EEA).
+Since 1st January 2021, TRA checks have been for UK Citizens only.
+We may therefore need to arrange for these checks to be carried out in the relevant country for overseas candidates (including those from the EEA).

 5.2.
 Proof of identity, right to work in the UK, verification of qualifications and/or professional status and criminal records self-declaration